roblaing/swipl-webapp-howto/README.md

 As usual, I turned to Mozilla for help on Javascript's [Subtle​Crypto​.digest()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest), and [Document​.cookie](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) to write my [script](https://github.com/roblaing/swipl-webapp-howto/blob/master/unit4/scripts/signup-form.js).

-Though this hides your login and password from anyone who can legitimately or illegitimately see your ID on the server, if this hash was the same as the cookie they could set it on their browser to masquerade as you.
-To avoid that, web applications should add some secret "salt" and rehash the hash read from the browser cookie before using it as a search key in a database.
+Though this hides your login and password from anyone who can legitimately or illegitimately see your ID on the server, if this hash was the same as the cookie they could set it in their browser to masquerade as you.
+To avoid that, web applications should add some secret "salt" and rehash the hash read from the browser cookie before using it as the user's ID in a database.

 A way to do this in SWI Prolog is with the [SHA* Secure Hash Algorithms](http://www.swi-prolog.org/pldoc/man?section=sha) library.